Wulian233/TextureLocaleRedirector/README.md

                     └── diamond_sword.png  # Replaced diamond sword texture
 ```

+## FTB Quests Support

+This mod also provides optional support for [FTB Quests](https://github.com/FTBTeam/FTB-Quests).
+When FTB Quests is installed, images in the quest interface (`ChapterImage`) will
+also switch to the corresponding localized textures based on the current language.

+* Any images or icons used in quests can be replaced via resource packs.
+* If no localized texture is found, it will fall back to the default texture.
+* Implemented via a **Mixin plugin**, so this mod does not have a hard dependency on FTB Quests.

 ## Performance

 This mod is heavily optimized and should have negligible performance impact: